roman-kashitsyn/managing_progects_with_GNUmake_ru/README.md

 distributive installed, just execute `make` in project directory.
 To get more help regarding project build execute `make help`.

-I have also wrote a little script in python to run make and parse latex output and show found issues in pretty format.
-To run it just execute `./run-make.sh <target>` in project directory.

 If you want to build the book on Windows very much, you can do it manually.
 Of course, you still have to install latex.
 All you need is
 to: